Have you ever thought to yourself that the skin of your face seems curiously more sensitive than the skin covering the rest of your body?

 - DEEPLY MOISTURIZING - Shea butter, aloe, antioxidants and more keep face & skin hydrated, can be worn under makeup.
 Packed with antioxidants like vitamin E. Great for all skin types including sensitive skin

 - NON-TOXIC & CRUELTY FREE - No harsh chemicals, parabens, sulfates, phthalates, dyes or fragrance.
-Unscented, gluten free, vegan formula, not tested on animals, and eco-friendly.
-Made in the USA
+Unscented, gluten free, vegan formula, not tested on animals, and eco-friendly

 - High concentration of active ingredient